How to Build User-Friendly ATS & Employee Onboarding Software

 So how do we do that?
 We’ve come up with a few key points that help guide our direction.

-Key Aspects of User-Friendly Software
+Key Features of User-Friendly Software

 Friendly Software Has a Voice